teeesss/pihole-unbound-container-aio/README.md

 The entire process is handled by the `install.sh` script, which includes automatic DNSSEC configuration and validation.

 ### Step 1: (Optional) Configure Script Variables
 Before running, you can open `install.sh` and edit the configuration variables at the top (e.g., `PIHOLE_PASSWORD`, `TIMEZONE`).
-The defaults work well.
+The defaults work, but modify as needed.

 ### Step 2: Run the Installer
 The script is interactive and will confirm all settings before making any changes to your system.
 Execute it with `sudo`.